Zach-Wolfe/SQL-PowerBI-Project/README.md

 # Sales-Analytics-Project

 Sales analysis project using SQL and Power BI.
-Sourced sales data from https://docs.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver15&tabs=ssms to perform cleansing and various sales analysis.
+Sourced sales data from https://docs.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver15&tabs=ssms

 To find the raw data used look in the data folder.
 To find the SQL scripts look in the scripts folder.